Human genome: Human reference genome

 The Genome Reference Consortium is responsible for updating the HRG.
-Version 38 was released in December 2013.
+The latest coordinate-changing update to the reference assembly (GRCh38) was released in December 2013, and the latest patch to the current assembly (GRCh38.p14 or "h38", NCBI RefSeq ID: GCF_000001405.40) was released in February 2022.

+Patches in the HRG system are generally minor updates which are notated alongside the original, unchanged assembly.
+This is done in order to deliver newer, more accurate sequencing which better encompasses human genetic variation while maintaining the stability of the coordinate system for its extremely large number of users.
+For example, the human ABO gene is located on chromosome 9, with the element beginning at the 133,233,278th base pair and ending on the 133,276,024th base pair in h38.
+Adding or removing a single base pair anywhere upstream of those coordinates, such as from a newer sequencing run on an upstream element, would break the coordinates for the ABO gene used in any study prior to that update and render any published accessions unusable.
+Patches are categorized as either FIX or NOVEL.
+The former corrects assembly sequence errors identified by new data, and the latter notates newly identified loci where a given genomic element exists in some individuals that differs from its coordinates the reference assembly, called alternate loci.

 Measuring human genetic variation

 Most studies of human genetic variation have focused on single-nucleotide polymorphisms (SNPs), which are substitutions in individual bases along a chromosome.
 Most analyses estimate that SNPs occur 1 in 1000 base pairs, on average, in the euchromatic human genome, although they do not occur at a uniform density.
 Thus follows the popular statement that "we are all, regardless of race, genetically 99.9% the same", although this would be somewhat qualified by most geneticists.
 For example, a much larger fraction of the genome is now thought to be involved in copy number variation.
 A large-scale collaborative effort to catalog SNP variations in the human genome is being undertaken by the International HapMap Project.

 The genomic loci and length of certain types of small repetitive sequences are highly variable from person to person, which is the basis of DNA fingerprinting and DNA paternity testing technologies.
 The heterochromatic portions of the human genome, which total several hundred million base pairs, are also thought to be quite variable within the human population (they are so repetitive and so long that they cannot be accurately sequenced with current technology).
 These regions contain few genes, and it is unclear whether any significant phenotypic effect results from typical variation in repeats or heterochromatin.

 Most gross genomic mutations in gamete germ cells probably result in inviable embryos; however, a number of human diseases are related to large-scale genomic abnormalities.
 Down syndrome, Turner Syndrome, and a number of other diseases result from nondisjunction of entire chromosomes.
 Cancer cells frequently have aneuploidy of chromosomes and chromosome arms, although a cause and effect relationship between aneuploidy and cancer has not been established.